What Is Jupiter Predict?

 Example: Buying NO

-- If the market resolves to NO: each contract pays $1 USDC.
-You receive 10 USDC.
-Profit: 6 USDC, before fees.
+- If the market resolves to NO: each contract pays $1.
+You receive $10.
+Profit before fees: $6.

 - If the market resolves to YES: your contracts expire worthless.
-You lose your 4 USDC.
+You lose the $4 you spent.

 Browse and Degen